archibaldmilton/Girellu/Releases/Filters/PhotorealisticFilter_v6/README.md

 ___
 **Frequently Asked Questions:**

-*The sky looks dark and the lighting is broken!*
+*"The sky looks dark and the lighting is broken!"*

 Make sure you are using a updated version of Sol WeatherFX.
 If you can't fix it, feel free to report it on the discussion page or send me a direct message.

-*It has too much contrast/saturation/brightness!*
+*"It has too much contrast/saturation/brightness!"*

 If the filter doesn't fit your taste/monitor calibration you can follow a simple step to customize it:
 In Sol Config app go to page 3 (page number may vary depending on Sol version.)